basicx-StrgV/WGet.NET/README.md

 WGet.NET is a WinGet wrapper library for .Net.

 I created it for another project and then made a library out of it in hope it might be usefull to someone else too.
-Therefore the functions are limited at the moment.
 **If you tried this library, please give me some feedback.
 And if you miss a feature, you can create an issue to let me know.**

 ## 🎈 Version 2.0